KoalasinTraffic/KoalasinTraffic.github.io/spd/_character/magician.md

 The magician can build towers super fast!
 Additionally, this character will nullify the ability from the [Mage](/spd/enemy/mage).

-Regular build time = 3 or more seconds
+Normal build time = 3 or more seconds

 Magician build time = 1 second